DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 npm install
 ORG=myorg
 ENV=myenv

-node ./importAndDeploy.js -v -o $ORG -e $ENV -d .. node ./provision.js -v -o $ORG -e $ENV
+node ./provision.js -v -o $ORG -e $ENV
 ```

-The provision.js tool checks for or creates the cache, product, developer and app,
+The provision.js tool imports and deploys the proxy checks for and creates the product, developer and app,
 and then emits a few lines that you can copy/paste to set shell variables.
 The
 final output of that tool looks like this: